dbissell6/DFIR/Explorations+Reflections3.md

 One in particular, called "Calibration," involved finding the center of a circle in a coordinate system.
 The player is presented with the challenge 47 times and must guess the center of the circle correctly each time.
 Writeup can be found here()

+## Next Steps

+I like being good at the Misc category, not sure how to leverege that tho lol.
+Before the next HTB CTF I will venture into the ML category, that will be the next category I would like to excel in, should be a low hanging fruit.

 ## Updated Statistics
 Finally with the addition of new challenges the dataset becomes more robust and the relations become more refined.
 Moving forward I have decided to compute the stats